Configure process and template settings

 Template settings

-Template settings control how the template is processed and how output files are generated.
+Template settings control how each template is processed and generated.
+For general settings, refer to the section above.

 Template settings dialog